Aube33/useful-ressources-of-dr-banarby/Learn_Programming.md

 # My universal path to learn programming / a programming language

+#### This list is my personal path when I want to learn a new programming language.

 ## 1 - Fucking World (Difficulty: 0)
 Filename: `hello_world.xx`